mbierman/firewalla-tailscale-docker/README.md

-# 🚀 Firewalla Tailscale Docker Integration
+# 🚀 Tailscale on Firewalla

 ## Purpose
 This project provides a set of bash scripts to easily install and uninstall Tailscale as a Docker container on your Firewalla device.
+This allows you to use tailscale to securely access devices connected to your Firewalla and optionally route internet traffic through your firewalla like you would a full-tunnel VPN.

-This allows your Firewalla to act as a subnet router and/or exit node for your Tailscale network, enabling secure access to your local network from anywhere.
+For tailscale users, this means your Firewalla will run as a _subnet router_ and/or _exit node_ for your Tailscale network.

 ## Why Tailscale?
-Firewalla comes with a no-subscription VPN which is amazing.
-Why do I need tailscale?
+Firewalla comes with an amazing no-subscription VPN.
+So why tailscale?

 Actually, Firealla has:
 * **[VPN Server](https://help.firewalla.com/hc/en-us/articles/115004274633-Firewalla-VPN-Server):** allows you to access devices on your Firewalla-network when you are away.